MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-azure-synapse-analytics.md

 ### Configure a connection

+To create a connection, the service principal and the user account in Customer Insights need **Reader** permissions on the *resource group* where the Synapse Analytics workspace is located.  where synapse ws is created.
+Additionally, the service principal and the user on the Synapse Analytics workspace need **Synapse Administrator** permissions.

 1. Go to **Admin** > **Connections**.

 1. Select **Add connection** and choose **Azure Synapse Analytics** or select the **Set up** on the **Azure Synapse Analytics** tile to configure the connection.